thin-edge/thin-edge.io/docs/src/extend/firmware-management/device-onboarding.md

 title: Onboarding a Device
 tags: [Extend, Build]
 sidebar_position: 5
+description: Connecting devices to the cloud for the first time
 ---

 Onboarding a new devices involves configuring %%te%% to connect to a cloud for the first time.
 This generally involves the following steps: